DannyKazakov/DannyKazakov/README.md

 📫 How to reach me: https://www.linkedin.com/in/danielkazakov/ or Dannizakov@gmail.com

 ⚡ Fun facts: I'm a big One Piece nerd ⛵.
-(I read the manga and stay up to date with the publication) and Mixology 🍹 is a hobby of mine
+(I read the manga) and Mixology 🍹 is a hobby of mine